mossmatters/KewHybSeqWorkshop/Atmosphere.md

 Login to https://atmo.cyverse.org

+From the Atmosphere dashboard, click on Projects in the blue menu bar.
+On the Projects page, click the `CREAET NEW PROJECT` button.
+Give a name and description to your project and click `CREATE`.

+Once the project appears in the list, click on it to go to the Project page.
+From here, click the `NEW` button and select `Instance`.
+In the search options, select "Show all" and search for `HybPiper_Kew_Workshop`.
+Select the instance to view the resource allocation screen.
+Here is the information

+* **Base Image Version**: 1.0
+* **Project**: YourProjectName
+* **Provider**: Kew HybSeq Workshop
+* **Instance Size**: medium1 (CPU: 4, Mem: 8G, Disk: 80 GB)

+**NOTE:** If the Kew HybSeq Workshop does not appear, select iPlant Cloud - Tuscon instead.

-The instance will take approximately 15 minutes to be fully active.
+Press the blue `LAUNCH INSTANCE` button.
+The instance will take up to 15 minutes to be fully active.

 ## Logging into the Instance

-Click on the instance in your Dashboard and verify that it is currently active.

-Under IP Address, click "copy" to copy the IP address to your clipboard.
+In the Atmosphere dashboard, navigate to Projects and select the project you created.
+Click on the Instance and verify that it is active.
+On the instance screen, under IP Address, click "copy" to copy the IP address to your clipboard.

-#### MACOSX
+#### MACOSX and Linux

-Open the Terminal application, which is located in the Utilities folder inside Applications.
+Open the Terminal application.
+On MACOSX it is located in the Utilities folder inside Applications.

 Enter the command: